 - weight gain

-Symptoms can range from mild to severe.
-Talk to your doctor or breast care nurse about ways to manage any symptoms you experience.
+You can talk to your doctor or breast care nurse about ways to manage symptoms.

 If you learn you may be permanently infertile, you may feel a great sense of loss.
 Talking to a counsellor or someone in a similar situation may help − call Cancer Council 13 11 20 for information about counselling services and support groups in your area.

 Listen to our podcast on Sex and Cancer